Skip to content

 The Churches of Georgia

-In June I got the opportunity to visit Georgia and Armenia.
-These are two rather small countries south of the Caucasus mountain range, equipped with long and dramatic histories.
-They have distinct cultures with own alphabets and Christian traditions.
-While Armenia is a landlocked country, a mountainous place, historically living of trade, Georgia lies inbetween the northern and southern Cacasasus, mostly within a fertile lowland.
-Georgian are predominantly peasants, many of them cultivate wine.
-As the grape is one of the most important export products of the country.
-The urban centre of Georgia lies also within it’s geographic centre.
-Tbilisi is an interesting place, modern on the one hand, while still maintaining a very traditional and almost oriental flair.
-But no matter where you are in the country: Chances are high you will spot a church, a very distinctive looking church.
-Many of these date back as far as to the mid of the 1 Century AC and are still important centers of religious and civic life.
+In June, I got the opportunity to visit Georgia and Armenia.
+These are two relatively small countries south of the Caucasus mountain range, equipped with long and dramatic histories.
+They have distinct cultures with their own alphabets and Christian traditions.
+While Armenia is a landlocked country, a mountainous place, historically living off trade, Georgia lies between the northern and southern Caucasus, mainly within a fertile lowland.
+Georgians are predominantly peasants, and many of them cultivate wine.
+The grape is one of the most important export products of the country.
+The urban center of Georgia also lies within its geographic center.
+Tbilisi is an exciting place, modern on the one hand while still maintaining a very traditional and almost oriental flair.
+But no matter where you are in the country, chances are high you will spot a very distinctive church.
+Many of these date back as far as the mid of the 1 Century AC and are still important centers of religious and civic life.

 test